RAD54 N-terminal domain is a DNA sensor that couples ATP hydrolysis with branch migration of Holliday junctions.

 In eukaryotes, RAD54 catalyzes branch migration (BM) of Holliday junctions, a basic process during DNA repair, replication, and recombination.
 RAD54 also stimulates RAD51 recombinase and has other activities.
 Here, we investigate the structural determinants for different RAD54 activities.
 We find that the RAD54 N-terminal domain (NTD) is responsible for initiation of BM through two coupled, but distinct steps; specific binding to Holliday junctions and RAD54 oligomerization.
 Furthermore, we find that the RAD54 oligomeric state can be controlled by NTD phosphorylation at S49, a CDK2 consensus site, which inhibits RAD54 oligomerization and, consequently, BM.
 Importantly, the effect of phosphorylation on RAD54 oligomerization is specific for BM, as it does not affect stimulation of RAD51 recombinase by RAD54.
 Thus, the transition of the oligomeric states provides an important control of the biological functions of RAD54 and, likely, other multifunctional proteins.

 Institute for Systems Biology

 Goyal, Nadish; Rossi, Matthew J; Mazina, Olga M; Chi, Yong; Moritz, Robert L; Clurman, Bruce E; and Mazin, Alexander V, "RAD54 N-terminal domain is a DNA sensor that couples ATP hydrolysis with branch migration of Holliday junctions."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 106.